technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 5. In this exercise, you access the documents from the Most Recently Used (MRU) file list.
 To get the files to appear in the MRU list, open each document and then close it.
-Open and close each of the four resume files in your OneDrive account.
+Open and close each of the four resume files in your OneDrive.

     [](./media/image12.png)